stenwall/fwd20-advanced-js/README.md

-School exercises in the course Advanced JavaScript @ Chas Academy
+School exercises from the course Advanced JavaScript @ Chas Academy

 ---